hyperspy/hyperspy/doc/user_guide/getting_started.rst

 make this distinction more explicit the representation of the object includes a separator ``|`` between the navigaton and signal dimensions e.g.

-In Hyperpsy a spectrum image has signal dimension 1 and navigation dimension 2 and is stored in the Signal1D subclass.
+In HyperSpy a spectrum image has signal dimension 1 and navigation dimension 2 and is stored in the Signal1D subclass.

 .. code-block:: python